CPR: taking the stress out of practicing public speakingÂ

-by Howard H. Yu Published 19 October 2021 in Brain circuits • 2 min read
+by Howard H. Yu Published October 19, 2021 in Brain Circuits • 2 min read

 The key driver to success in a changing world is whether a company can jump from one core competency to another before their competition, something I call a company’s ability to LEAP.
 This requires the ability to know whether your industry is about to be disrupted (or maybe is already in the disruption process).
 That can be a daunting prescription for some, but you can take a systematic approach to determining what the future of your industry looks like.